In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes: Theoretical background

 \section{Theoretical background}

-In this section, we review the Drake equation, the idea of using the Dyson sphere for harnessing energy, and the primordial black hole (PBH) as a plausible candidate of DM in three upcoming subsections.
+In this section, we review the Drake equation, the idea of using a Dyson sphere for harnessing energy, and PBHs as a plausible candidate of DM in three upcoming subsections.